-Passengers looks like just another movie floating in an endless ocean of sci-fi films, and it’s partially true.
+Passengers looks like just another movie floating in an endless ocean of sci-fi movies, and it’s partially true.
 This Morten Tyldum-directed feature borrows some ideas from other movies of the same genre, but a familiar story is blended with some thought-provoking drama that makes it difficult to pick a side.
 It's safe to say you either loved or hated Jim, the lead male protagonist, depending upon your moral values and deeply ingrained beliefs.
 Passengers elicits different responses from everyone.
 This divisive experience is short, sweet, and to the point, wasting no time on fluffy dialogues or undue protracted setup.

 So what should you watch after Passengers?
 Let's look at the list of similar movies to Passengers that'll take you on a rollercoaster ride.